jesuszvl/makahco/README.md

 # Makahco Site

-This project is a template for a website of a company, images and text context are generated via IA.
+This project is a template for a website of a company, images and text content is generated via IA.

 ## Demo